-TTL stands for “Time to Live” and it refers to how long your DNS settings are supposed to be cached before they are automatically refreshed.
+TTL is a DNS record and stands for “Time to Live”.
+It refers to how long your DNS settings are cached for before they are automatically refreshed.

-TTL on IONOS domains is set for up to 1 hour for all A, AAA, MX, TXT, and CNAME records.
+The TTL value on IONOS domains is set for up to 1 hour for all A, AAA, MX, TXT, and CNAME records.

-TTL is given in seconds.
+TTL is measured in seconds.
 The typical default value is usually 12 hours (43200 seconds) or 24 hours (86400 seconds).
-For example - a website moves to a new server; or, you add a new URL to your server.
-It takes 12-24 hours for the new DNS changes to take effect.
+This means that if, for example, a website moves to a new server or you add a new URL to your server, it takes 12 or 24 hours for the new DNS changes to take effect.

-For the most part, there is no need to change your TTL.
-However, if you know that you will be making a big DNS change soon, and you want the changes to take effect quickly, you may want to change your TTL ahead of time.
+For the most part, there is no need to change your DNS TTL.
+However, if you know that you will be making a big DNS change soon and you want the changes to take effect quickly, you may want to change your TTL ahead of time.

-When your work is done, be sure to go back and return your TTL settings to their original values.
+After you’ve made your DNS change, be sure to go back and return your DNS TTL settings to their original values.
 DNS caching is an important way to reduce load on the servers, and it is best to keep this traffic low.

-If you are planning to make DNS changes soon, you will want to start by setting a low TTL.
-This helps ensure your changes will propagate, be recognized on the Internet, more quickly.
+If you are planning on making DNS changes soon, you will want set a low TTL.
+This helps ensure your changes will propagate and be recognized on the Internet more quickly.

 3600 (1 hour) is a good minimum value.
 It is low enough for changes to take effect quickly, but not so low that the DNS servers get overloaded.